Private healthcare in the United Kingdom: History

 Expenditure on private health care in the UK in 1976 was estimated at £134 million (excluding abortions, long-term care, and dentistry).
 That was about 3% of total expenditure on health care in the UK.
 At that time about 2% of all acute hospital beds and 6% of all hospital beds in England were in private hospitals and nursing homes.
 The proportions in the rest of the United Kingdom were lower.

 As of 2019, private expenditure on healthcare consisted of 20.5% of the total spent on health, a minor increase over the past 15 years.
 Private insurance expenditure consisted of 2.8% of the total., a trend of minor decline over the past 20 years.

 As part of a drive to extend the choice of providers available to patients, the Thatcher government aimed to expand the provision of private medical insurance by providing tax relief to people over 60.

 In 2012, the Health and Social Care Act provided the greatest change to the United Kingdom's health care system to date.
 It led to a number of health contracts being awarded to the private sector, increasing competition and diversity amongst providers.

-2010-2024 Austerity program

-During the United Kingdom government austerity programme, the use of private healthcare in the United Kingdom grew dramatically as overall waiting lists grew.
-The overall real wages of medical staff such as nurses fell, resulting in critical shortages of staff.
-Parties like Labour and the Greens called for an end to the Austerity.
-While parties like Reform UK called for mass privatization and the adoption of a single-payer healthcare similar to that of the United States.